The Small Business Deduction Business Limit in Canada

 Provincial Small Business Deductions/Rates

 The provinces and territories each have their own lowered tax rates for qualifying small businesses.
-The small business deduction limits are same as the federal limits with a few exceptions:
+The SBD limits are the same as the federal limits with a few exceptions:

 |Small Business Limit||Rate %||Combined Fed/Prov.
 Rate%|

 |Prince Edward Island||$500,000||3.50||12.50|